Unequal by design cover page

 An appraisal of Nigeria's patriarchal laws.

-For over two decades and since the Nigerian current democratic dispensation, there has been constant struggle for the realization of the rights of women to equality and nondiscrimination.
+Since Nigeria's return to democracy, there has been a continuous struggle for the attainment of the rights of women to equality and nondiscrimination.
 Many positive steps have been taken by women's groups, Civil Society Organizations (CSOs), and other concerned citizens to address the inequalities and inequities that perpetuate women's limited access to political, social, and economic opportunities.
-Some of the actions are by way of legislative advocacy, others through the courts, and those efforts have achieved mixed results.
+Those actions have achieved mixed results.

-This report highlights some provisions of Nigerian laws that perpetuate, support, or institutionalize gender insensitive and discriminatory practices against women.
+This report highlights some provisions of Nigeria's laws that perpetuate, support, or institutionalize gender insensitive and discriminatory practices against women.
 It also provides a brief background to the struggle for the actualization of the rights of women in Nigeria, citing human rights instruments supporting the struggle of women, and especially the social and political realities of women that necessitate legislative intervention.
 The report also highlights the constitutional provisions requiring amendment and those that need to be leveraged on to enhance the opportunities of women to thrive in their daily lives, and participate in leadership and governance.
-It finally makes some recommendations on enumerated policies, as well as recommendations on more structural practices, and how progress can be achieved
+It finally makes some recommendations on enumerated policies and structural practices, and how progress can be achieved.

 Product details